10 Communication Services Stocks With Whale Alerts In Today's Session

 Explanation

-• For FB (NASDAQ:FB), we notice a call option sweep that happens to be bearish, expiring in 436 day(s) on January 20, 2023.
-This event was a transfer of 4 contract(s) at a $310.00 strike.
-This particular call needed to be split into 4 different trades to become filled.
-The total cost received by the writing party (or parties) was $25.0K, with a price of $6270.0 per contract.
-There were 2322 open contracts at this strike prior to today, and today 756 contract(s) were bought and sold.
+• For DISCK (NASDAQ:DISCK), we notice a call option sweep that happens to be neutral, expiring in 127 day(s) on March 18, 2022.
+This event was a transfer of 1393 contract(s) at a $35.00 strike.
+This particular call needed to be split into 15 different trades to become filled.
+The total cost received by the writing party (or parties) was $140.1K, with a price of $100.0 per contract.
+There were 9745 open contracts at this strike prior to today, and today 1496 contract(s) were bought and sold.

-• For ASTS (NASDAQ:ASTS), we notice a call option trade that happens to be bullish, expiring in 800 day(s) on January 19, 2024.
-This event was a transfer of 85 contract(s) at a $15.00 strike.
-The total cost received by the writing party (or parties) was $41.6K, with a price of $490.0 per contract.
-There were 2063 open contracts at this strike prior to today, and today 205 contract(s) were bought and sold.
+• For GOOG (NASDAQ:GOOG), we notice a call option trade that happens to be bearish, expiring in 8 day(s) on November 19, 2021.
+This event was a transfer of 10 contract(s) at a $2955.00 strike.
+The total cost received by the writing party (or parties) was $36.2K, with a price of $3620.0 per contract.
+There were 84 open contracts at this strike prior to today, and today 296 contract(s) were bought and sold.

-• For PUBM (NASDAQ:PUBM), we notice a call option trade that happens to be bearish, expiring in 436 day(s) on January 20, 2023.
-This event was a transfer of 39 contract(s) at a $40.00 strike.
-The total cost received by the writing party (or parties) was $51.0K, with a price of $1310.0 per contract.
-There were 356 open contracts at this strike prior to today, and today 137 contract(s) were bought and sold.
+• For NFLX (NASDAQ:NFLX), we notice a call option trade that happens to be bullish, expiring in 8 day(s) on November 19, 2021.
+This event was a transfer of 30 contract(s) at a $650.00 strike.
+The total cost received by the writing party (or parties) was $57.6K, with a price of $1920.0 per contract.
+There were 2456 open contracts at this strike prior to today, and today 172 contract(s) were bought and sold.

 Options Alert Terminology